zeffii/Supercollider3_tutorials_code/README.md

 Most code snippets evolve from simple to complex over the course of several minutes.
 I wanted to keep track of the various stages in-between, and record the occassional comment to reinforce what's going on.

+This is not intended to be a transcript of the videos, but some limited sections will have near verbatim reproduction of Eli's comments.